Swimmer Ryan Lochte suspended until July 2019 for use of IV

 The longtime U.S. swimming star has been banned from competition until July 2019, which means the 12-time Olympic medalist cannot compete as planned in the national championships that start this week in California.
 Lochte will also be ineligible for other top meets, including the Pan Pacific Championships later this year and next year's world championships.

 He did not take a banned substance.
-But he got an intravenous injection of vitamins in May — a method typically banned under anti-doping rules.
-The 14-month ban, retroactive to May 24 and announced Monday by USADA, is his second in less than two years following his 10-month suspension for his behavior during a drunken incident that created widespread scorn at the 2016 Rio de Janeiro Olympics.
+But he got an intravenous injection of vitamins in May — and since it exceeded 100 milliliters, no matter what was involved, he broke anti-doping rules.
+The 14-month ban, retroactive to May 24 and announced Monday by USADA, is his second in less than two years following his 10-month suspension for his behavior during a drunken incident that created widespread scorn at the 2016 Rio de Janeiro Olympics .

 "A rule is a rule and I accept that there is a technical violation," Lochte said.
-"I am hopeful that other athletes learn from my mistake."
+"I am hopeful other athletes will learn from my mistake and be mindful of this rule, as well as others."

-Lochte said he took the IV because both his wife and his son were ill, and that he didn't want to get sick as well.
-He said the IV contained mostly B-complex vitamins, products that he said could be purchased at any pharmacy.
+Lochte said he took the IV because both his wife and his son were ill and had recently visited hospitals, and that he didn't want to get sick as well.
+He said the IV contained B-12 and other vitamins that could be purchased at any pharmacy.

-But the issue was the amount — it exceeded 100 milliliters, and that's the rule he broke.
+He and his wife both got IV infusions in Gainesville, Florida, he said, to bolster their immune systems.

-"It's crazy to think about," Lochte said.
-"I was back in top shape, I've been training every day, and now this."
+"I've been swimming my whole life and I've been monitored by USADA for my entire competitive career," Lochte said.
+"I have never taken a prohibited substance.
+I have never attempted to gain any advantage over my competition by putting anything illegal in my body.
+I would never do that."

 In Brazil, he there were questions about his version of what happened.